callumacrae/talks/talks/how-to-not-use-jquery.md

 # How to not use jQuery

 - Everything jQuery does can be done without jQuery
+- jQuery can have performance implications on your site
 - ES2015 makes writing vanilla JavaScript even nicer
 - jQuery absolutely still has its place
 	- Better browser support